libgdx/libgdx-site/src/main/docs/src/docs/gettingstarted/Packaging.md

 <br>
 ## Packaging for iOS (Using RoboVM)

+There are two ways to package the IPA.
+1) Using the IDE plugin menu
+2) Using the gradle task

-Its recommended you use your IDE plugin to package for RoboVM.
+Both do the same thing.
+It is recommended you use your IDE plugin to package for RoboVM.
+Either way, you will need the get the prerequisites below:

-### Prerequisites:
+### Prerequisites

+- Create an Asset Catalog.
+As of iOS 11 you need to include an asset Catalog within your iOS app instead of having the icons directly stored into the "data" folder.
+To do this you can follow the [instructions here](https://github.com/MobiVM/robovm/wiki/Howto-Create-an-Asset-Catalog-for-XCode-9-Appstore-Submission%3F)
 - Create DEV and PROD Signing Identities in you [Apple Developer account](https://developer.apple.com)
 - Create DEV and PROD Provisioning profiles in your [Apple Developer account](https://developer.apple.com)
 - Once done, open XCode and select Menu XCode->Preferences.
 In the account section select your account and click "Download Manual Profiles (Xcode 9+) or "Download All Profiles" (Xcode 8)